sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/validate-1sat-input-with-oracle.md

 }
 ```

-We first retrieve the token outpoint from `this.prevouts` and verify Oracle's signature, then deserialize Oracle's signed message to do the asserts.
+We first retrieve the token outpoint from `this.prevouts`.
+We parse the message signed by the oracle and verify it against the outpoint.
+Now we can use the token information confidently in the remaining contract code, like amount and id.

 ## Conclusion

 Congratulations!
 You have successfully completed a tutorial about how to validate 1SatOrdinals inputs with Oracle.

-The full example [contract]() and its corresponding [test]() can be found in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).
+The full example [contract]() and its corresponding [test]() can be found in our [boilerplate repo](https://github.com/sCrypt-Inc/boilerplate).